Grip Strength Equipment Reviews – Best tools to build a stronger grip

 The second thing to consider is how to plug it into your training plan.
 Grip training usually becomes a bit of an after-thought and gets thrown in anywhere or tagged on to the end of a workout.

-Here are a few suggestions from the world's strongest man, Brian Shaw:
+Here are a few suggestions from multiple winner of world's strongest man, Brian Shaw:

 Training your grip is just the same as training any other movement or muscle.
 You should be treating it the same and planning your program accordingly.